roelsieg/NSO/ansible/readme.md

 Just as example of a change with ansible I adjust the name of one of the ASRs.

+You need to use the `ansible-galaxy collection install cisco.nso` command to get the collection.

 ```csh
 root@ubuntu-focal:/opt/ncs/bin# /opt/ncs/bin/ncs_cli -u admin